 Share this

-Traditionally, product discovery has often been framed almost exclusively through the lens of customer desirability.
-Teams would dive deep into user research, conduct countless interviews, map user journeys, and rapidly prototype solutions, all with the singular aim of understanding what problems users face and how best to solve them.
+Traditionally, discovery has often been framed almost exclusively through the lens of what users want.
+Teams would dive deep into user research, conduct interviews, map user journeys, and rapidly prototype solutions, all with the singular aim of understanding what problems users face and how best to solve them.
 The implicit assumption was that if you built a product that genuinely delighted users and provided immense value, its commercial success would naturally follow.
-This approach prioritizes empathy and user-centricity, striving to create a product that earns fervent adoption and engagement.
-However, this focus, while essential, represents only half of the equation.
-The more unconventional, yet increasingly vital, understanding of product discovery expands to rigorously validate business viability before significant development even begins.
-It shifts the core question from merely "How do we build something customers love?" to the far more critical: "Should we build this at all, given our business goals and resources?"
-This holistic view recognizes that a loveable product is a great start, but it's fundamentally unsustainable without a clear path to profitability and strategic alignment.

 The Peril of "Loveable but Unprofitable"